What is collagen and can you drink it?

 Hydroxyproline – Although our bodies will naturally produce the hydroxyproline our bodies need, it needs vitamin C to be able to produce the collagen our bodies need.
 High levels of vitamin C can be found in oranges, strawberries, broccoli, peppers, sweet potatoes and cauliflower, to name a few.

-What products are there that can help boost collagen production?
+Which products help boost natural collagen production?

-Rejuvenated Skin Perfecting Complex capsules are a vegan formula, combining skin calming botanicals and good bacteria with Botani-col and are a fusion of the exact amino acids our bodies require to promote collagen synthesis.
+Rejuvenated® Skin Perfecting Complex capsules are a vegan formula, combining skin calming botanicals and good bacteria with Botani-col and are a fusion of the exact amino acids our bodies require to promote collagen synthesis.

 Collagen depletion is biology; part of the ageing process and we cannot stop it from occurring.
 But, with the right diet, good lifestyle choices and supplementing your regime with effective collagen shots, we can help slow this process.
 It is not just about the appearance of our skin though.
 This collagen is a fundamental part of our body’s complex structure.
 Ageing takes on all different guises in our bodies and retaining collagen levels will lead to not only an improved appearance but better joint health, mobility and a reduction in digestive system disorders as we get older.